EPCCed/eidf-docs/docs/services/virtualmachines/docs.md

 ## Project Management Guide

+### Required Member Permissions

+VMs and user acccounts can only be managed by project members with **Cloud Admin** permissions.
+This includes the principal investigator (PI) of the project and all project managers (PM).
+In SAFE, the PI can designate project managers, and the PI and PMs can grant a project member the **Cloud Admin** role: [How can I designate a user as a project manager?](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-designate-a-user-as-a-project-manager)

 ### Create a VM

-VMs can only be created by a project manager (PM) or by the principal investigator (PI) of the project.

 To create a new VM: